-Double ionic generator for even smoother, frizz-free styling and damage reduction.
-High-density nano comb stimulates hair follicles and massages the scalp for healthier hair.
-Features 16 heat settings for all hair types.
-Easy-to-use temperature control with temperature lock and digital display.
+Double ionic generator for exceptionally smooth styling and damage reduction.
+A high-density nano comb stimulates hair follicles and massages the scalp for healthier hair.
 Automatically switches off after 60 minutes.
+Easy-to-use temperature control.

 At 60 seconds, the heating time is slightly longer than competitors.

-Ionic technology reduces frizz while adding shine.
-Boasts a generous 12 heat settings; suitable for all hair types.
-Features user-friendly temperature controls with an easy to read LCD display.
-Heats up within 40 seconds and automatically shuts down after 30 minutes without use.
-Additional safety feature detects temperature abnormalities and switches off accordingly.
+Ionic technology smooths frizz and adds shine.
+Has 12 heat settings.
+User-friendly temperature controls with an LCD display.
+Heats up within 40 seconds and shuts down after 30 minutes without use.
 Universal voltage makes this a great travel option.

 Some reports of product malfunctioning after a few uses.